atumworld/atumWorld/protobuff-tests.md

 All of this is a prototype/sketch.

-First install the protonbuf compiler.
+First install the protobuf compiler.
 On Ubuntu,
 `sudo apt-get install protobuf-compiler`; on other platforms, see
 <https://developers.google.com/protocol-buffers/docs/downloads>.